LIS561/syllabi/md/Assignments.md

 **Assignments, Exercises & Grade Distribution:**

-- Ten graded assignments (due 1 hour before class meeting in the week they are due): 5 points each (50 points total).
+- Eleven graded assignments (due 1 hour before class meeting in the week they are due): 5 points each (55 points total).
-- Ten ungraded exercises (due 25 hours before class meeting in the week they are due): 2 points each for completion (20 points total).
+- Eleven ungraded exercises (due 25 hours before class meeting in the week they are due): 2 points each for completion (22 points total).
-- Five reading responses: 5 points each (25 points total).
+- Four reading responses: 5 points each (20 points total).
-- Attendance and participation in class and on forums: 5 points.
+- Attendance and participation in class and on forums: 3 points.